fpc/FPCSource/packages/fcl-db/src/sqldb/mssql/readme.txt

 ===============
 - CHAR/VARCHAR data truncated to column length when encoding to UTF-8 (use NCHAR/NVARCHAR instead or CAST char/varchar to nchar/nvarchar)
 - Multiple result sets (for example when SP returns more than 1 result set only 1st is processed)
+- Output parameters of stored procedure are not returned.
+See FreeTDS FAQ: "I'm not getting my output parameters returned, but I seem to be doing everything right!"
 - DB-Library error 10038 "Results Pending" - set TSQLQuery.PacketRecords=-1 to fetch all pendings rows
 - BLOB data (IMAGE/TEXT columns) larger than 16MB are truncated to 16MB - (set TMSSQLConnection.Params: 'TEXTSIZE=2147483647' or execute 'SET TEXTSIZE 2147483647')
   (create temporary stored procedures for prepared statements)